therabona/therabona-middleman/source/articles/2014-08-19-are-south-american-strikers-in-a-league-of-their-own.html.markdown

 #### Does South America Produce the Best Strikers?

 The facts have been presented, and a case can certainly be made for this theory.
-UEFA consists of 54 member associations while CONMEBOL only consists of 10.
 Although it can be argued that South American strikers regularly punch above their weight in European club football and at international level, the disparity in numbers mean that it is unlikely that the debate will be conclusively settled by one confederation outperforming another.
 To conclusively identify and elevate a single component of a football team supplied by a particular continent is to shoehorn the history of the game into a few concrete numbers.
 It can be said that the current trend does indicate a South American stranglehold on talented forwards in world football, but throughout history, there have been plenty of legendary European forwards such as Francisco Gento, Silvio Piolo, Raúl, and chief among them, Ferenc Puskás.

 Talent is subjective, greatness even more so.
 Football can be described in numbers, but it cannot be defined by them.
 The striker debate rages on, but the protagonists involved ensure that the real winners are those watching from the sidelines.